Counterattack drill – Chasing from behind

 • Timing and reaction.
 Strikers should time their passes and shots, while defenders need to time their tackles.

 I hope you find this drill useful.
 If you like this post, please share it with your friends.
-If you know other exercises or have any questions, leave a comment below.
+If you know other exercises or have questions, leave a message on our Facebook page.

 Pablo Matamoros